bindingofisaac/textshare/README.rst

 textshare [OPTIONS] [FILEPATHS]...

 Options:

--i/--input   uses stdin as input
+--input      uses stdin as input

---map        returns output as a map of filepaths and url --help       Show this message and exit.
+--map        returns output as a map of filepaths and url

+--help       Show this message and exit.

 ========